DreamPurchaseZnz/English_learning/words about life.md

 her lip quivered and then she started to cry can you quote me an instance of when this happened
 He quoted us $300 for install a shower unit
+I haven't pack my suitcase
+the paintings were carefully packed in newspaper
+Fans packed the hall to see the band we pack away the summer clothes
+The show is still packing them in a pack of cigarettes
+I passed a group of walkers carrying huge packs packs of savege dogs a pack of journalists

 ```